Our Kiva Coffee Shop is closed and under renovation

 This is our family room where we get together in the evenings, sit around the big fireplace to swap tales, discuss travel, show our pictures of the day or play cards, chess and checkers.
 The room contains a collection of oil paintings done by the original group of the nine of the Taos Artists who founded the Art Colony in the early 1900's and is also from the original owner's collection, who had the pleasure o=and privelege of knowing them all personally and buying their pictures directly from them in there own studios from about 1929 to 1945.

 Under construction Zuni Cocktail Lounge

 Our Zuni Cocktail Lounge was closed by the previous owner, It is closed at present time but we will be bringing it back with lots of upgrades.
 At its prime opening it got its name from the motif taken from the beautiful Zuni inlay jewelry; in this case, a Butterfly.
 Black Onyx, Petrified Wood, Ivory, Mother of Pearl, Carnelian and of course Turquoise are inlaid in pure coin silver in this type of jewelry.
 The front of the bar is quilted with silver conchas on the Indian belts.

 This room will seat about seventy people and looks directly onto the swimming Pool on the Sun Terraces.

 Swimming Pool on Sun Terrace

-Our pool is heated to temperatures of seventy-two degrees, depending on the weather.
+Our pool is closed waiting for a part from pentair (on backorder), is heated to temperatures of seventy-two degrees, depending on the weather.
 It is usually open from June 1st to October 1st.
 It is fifty-nine feet by twenty-nine feet at its maximum length and width, and is not suitable for small tots.
 Children under fourteen year of age must be accompanied by a parent or guardian.
 The pool is three feet eight inches at the shallow end and eight to nine feet deep at the deep end.
 There are showers and dressing rooms right by the pool.
 It is on the sun terrace and completely protected from the prevailing westerly winds.

 Kachina Art Gallery